liloSc/project/README.md

 ##  Functionalities
-- [] Overview of the map
+- [x] Overview of the map
-- [] Saving route/paths
-- [] Visualizing the discovered area on the map
-- [] Progressbar of the discovered
+- [x] Progressbar of the discovered
-- [] Checklist of Discovered Tourist Attractions
+- [x] Checklist of Discovered Tourist Attractions
-- [] Automatically/ Possibility checking when nearby Attraction
+- [x] Automatically/ Possibility checking when nearby Attraction
-- [] Possibility of editing the checklist
+- [x] Possibility of editing the checklist

 ## What did you learn?
+- Integration of Leaflet
+- Integration of Bootstrap

 ### Expected challenges
 - Use of GPS Tracking